 Table of Contents

-What are Jail Records?
+- What are Florida Jail Records?

 Creating Public Jail Records

-From the time a criminal is picked up by police and arrested, Florida starts keeping jail records of the individual.
+From the time a criminal is picked up by police and arrested, the state starts keeping jail records of the individual.
 Each agency after that, that handles the prisoner adds to the records.
 When the person has court dates, rulings, charges or sentencing, the record is updated.
 When they are moved to a new facility their information is updated until they have completed their rehabilitation and been released on parole.
 Every event that takes place during their prison life is documented and kept in their jail record.

 Criminal Justice Quick Facts